FOR WHAT ARE YOU PREPARING YOURSELF?

 Since the Bible teaches we are going to return with Christ and release the creation from the bondages of sin and corruption, what does this tell us about how we should prepare ourselves?

-We are going to have to live with the consuming Fire, our holy God.
+- We will need to live with the consuming Fire, our holy God.
 Everything in us that is flammable must be fireproofed.
-Each day of our life we must press further into the holiness of God.
-Through the Spirit of God we must cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.
+Each day of our life, we must press further into the holiness of God.
+Through the Spirit of God, we must cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.

 “Ah, but I am saved by grace!”

-You mean even though you are disobedient to God He sees you through Christ, so in God’s eyes you are not really disobedient and will return to rule the nations with a rod of iron?
+You mean that even though you are disobedient to God, He sees you through Christ, so in God’s eyes, you are not really disobedient, and will return to rule the nations with a rod of iron?
 Is this what you believe?
 Doesn’t your common sense tell you better than this?

 There are two visions of the land of promise.
 One is Heaven.
 The other is the earth.
 One of these is not the Bible vision.
 The only way we are going to find out which is the true vision is to read the Bible.

 It is the resurrection that is central to the Gospel of the Kingdom.
 The Christian churches seem to be unaware that our behavior today is having a direct effect on the kind of resurrection we shall experience.
-As we are sowing we are going to reap.
+We will reap what we sow.

 To those who are worried about losing Heaven, don’t be!
 Heaven is coming to the earth.
 The Lord Jesus is going to rule from Jerusalem during the thousand-year Kingdom Age, and you want to be with Him.
 I sure do not want to be stuck up in Heaven when Jesus is down here.
 Do you?